jamesboot/rocker/README.md

 ### a) Edit `rstudio-server.sh`

+At the top of the script:

+- Specify path to the singularity image downloaded previously - add to `RSTUDIO_SIF` variable at top of script
 - Add relevant `nemo` locations for the `SINGULARITY_BIND` variable - add to `TOBIND` at top of script, separate by commas
-- Specify path to the singularity image downloaded previously - add to `rstudio_sif` variable at top of script
+- Specify path to a folder where `renv` will cache downloads, assign to `RENV_CACHE` - directory doesn't need to exist it will be created if not

+Do not edit anything else.

 ### b) Run script